-(1) Admin PE authorizations are valid for up to 36 months.
-Since Admin PEs do not conduct practical testing for the issuance of an airman certificate or rating or administer pilot proficiency checks, there are no specific renewal guidelines other than those found in Volume 1, Chapter 4, Designee Appointment.

-(2) Renewal will be based on the satisfactory results of the FAA's oversight activities as well as need and ability criteria.

-4. Privilege, Not a Right.
+- (1) Admin PE authorizations are valid for up to 36 months.
+Since Admin PEs do not conduct practical testing for the issuance of an airman certificate or rating or administer pilot proficiency checks, there are no specific renewal guidelines other than those found in Volume 1, Chapter 4. - (2) Renewal will be based on the satisfactory results of the FAA's oversight activities as well as need and ability criteria. - 4.
+Privilege, Not a Right.
 Successfully meeting the minimum qualifications does not guarantee renewal as a designee.
 During renewal, the designee must acknowledge that a designation is a privilege, not a right.
 During renewal, the applicant must also acknowledge that the FAA Administrator can terminate any designation at any time.
-This acknowledgement is made through the DMS renewal process.

-5. Renewal Timeframe.
-See Volume 1.

-6. Renewal Duration.
+This acknowledgement is made through the DMS renewal process. - 5.
+Renewal Timeframe.
+See Volume 1. - 6.
+Renewal Duration.
 The duration of a renewed designation must not exceed 36 calendar-months.

 1. Purpose.
 This chapter provides the policy related to appealing a ban or termination for cause of DPEs, Admin PEs, and SAEs referred to collectively in this chapter as designees.
-This designation type-specific policy and Volume 1, Common Designee Policy, constitute the overall policy for appealing a ban or termination for cause by a DPE, Admin PEs, and SAEs.
+This designation type-specific policy and Volume 1 constitute the overall policy for appealing a ban or termination for cause by a DPE, Admin PEs, and SAEs.

-(1) The FAA office manager will forward the request to the regional division manager.

-(2) The regional division manager or a delegate overseeing the appeal will convene an appeal panel comprised of three members:

-(a) An AFS-600 HQ division representative;

-(c) An AFS manager or FLM not associated with the office that terminated the designee.

-(3) The panel will review the termination decision and make a final decision within 45 calendar-days of the appeal.

-(5) All documentation associated with the appeal (e.g., outcome, members of the appeal panel, and communication with the designee or the field office) should be included in the designee's DMS file.

-4. Appointing and Selecting Official Responsibilities During Appeal.
+- a.
+Appeal Considerations. - (1) The FAA office manager will forward the request to the regional division manager. - (2) The regional division manager or a delegate overseeing the appeal will convene an appeal panel comprised of three members: - (a) An AFS-600 HQ division representative; - (b) A regional coordinator; and - (c) An AFS manager or front-line supervisor not associated with the office that terminated the designee. - (3) The panel will review the termination decision and make a final decision within 45 calendar-days of the appeal. - (4) The regional appeal panel's decision is final. - (5) All documentation associated with the appeal (e.g., outcome, members of the appeal panel, and communication with the designee or the field office) should be included in the designee's DMS file. - 3.
+Ban or Terminate Appeal Process.
+See Volume 1. - 4.
+Appointing and Selecting Official Responsibilities During Appeal.
+See Volume 1. - 5.
+Appeal Panel Responsibilities.
 See Volume 1.